HMJiangGatech/huge/cran-comments.md

   Compilation used the following non-portable flag(s):
     ‘-Wdate-time’ ‘-Werror=format-security’ ‘-Wformat’
 ```
 This warning only appears under ubuntu environment.
+This is because the default compiler flag setting is specical on the system.
+Problem solved by https://stackoverflow.com/questions/50658198/cran-submission-r-cmd-check-warning-compilation-flags-used.

 One NOTE under ubuntu environment:
 ```